 Any queries or complaints should initially be addressed to the class teacher.
-If this fails to resolve the matter the complaint should then be addressed to the Head Teacher in writing.
-If a parent is still unhappy then they have the right to approach the Board of Governors.
+If this fails to resolve the matter the complaint should then be addressed to the INCo.
+Following this, parents would need to address their complaint to the Head Teacher in writing.
+If a parent is still unhappy then they have the right to approach the Board of Governors, in accordance with the steps laid out in our Complaints Policy.